Improve Your Credit Score in South Africa (2026 Guide)

 2️⃣ Pay Your Accounts on Time

-Payment history makes up the largest portion of your credit score.
+Your repayment history is one of the most important factors lenders and credit bureaus consider when assessing your credit profile.
 Even one late payment can hurt your rating.
 Set reminders, automate payments, or consolidate multiple debts into a single, manageable payment through a debt consolidation loan with FatCat Loans.

 3️⃣ Keep Your Credit Usage Below 35%

 If your credit card limit is R10,000, try not to spend more than R3,500.
-High credit usage signals risk to lenders and can drop your score.
+High credit usage may increase the level of risk perceived by lenders and can negatively affect your credit profile.
 Paying off balances in full (or most of them) every month shows financial discipline.

 4️⃣ Avoid Applying for Too Many Loans at Once

-Each loan application triggers a credit check.
+Some loan applications involve a hard credit enquiry, while others may begin with a soft eligibility check.
 Too many within a short period can make it seem like you’re in financial trouble.
 Instead, use comparison platforms like FatCat Loans to view multiple loan offers without hurting your score.

 5️⃣ Consider a Credit-Building Product

-If your credit history is limited or poor, applying for a small, manageable loan or a credit-building card can help you demonstrate reliability.
-Pay it off consistently, and your score will gradually increase over time.
+If your credit history is limited or poor, applying for a small, manageable loan or another suitable credit product can help build a positive repayment history if you make every payment on time.
+Making every repayment on time can help build a positive repayment history and strengthen your credit profile over time.

 6️⃣ Maintain a Mix of Credit Types